CodeIntelligenceTesting/c-ares/INSTALL.md

 ### Cygwin (Windows)

 Almost identical to the unix installation.
-Run the configure script in the c-ares root with `sh configure`.
+Run the configure script in the c-ci root with `sh configure`.
 Make sure you have the sh executable in `/bin/` or you'll see the configure fail toward the end.

 Run `make`